NYH32O99E1Lg/SmartCubeV1/Readme.md

 ## Demo Code Explanation

-The provided demo code is the starting point(hello world) for the SmartCube development with Platform.io, it does the basic system initialization, button handling, OLED display output configured and WiFi management:
+The demo code provided in this repo is the starting point(hello world) for the SmartCube development with Platform.io, it does the basic system initialization, button handling, OLED display output configured and WiFi management:

 ### Key Features